root-project/root/README/ReleaseNotes/v612/index.md

     * [ROOT-8980] - variadic template warning in genreflex prohibits use in CMS build system
     * [ROOT-9125] - Making TEnv::GetValue and Lookup const

+## HEAD of the v6-12-00-patches branch

+These changes will be part of the future 6.12/04